Parents must rebook clubs every half-term. This is to ensure the contact and medical information you provide for your child is up to date. Thank you!

 6. You will need to repeat this process for each child

 7. If you have booked a club carrying a charge, please make online payment directly to the club organiser immediately.
-You MUST use your child's name as payment reference.
+You MUST use your child's name and club as payment reference.

 You will receive an email to confirm club booking/s.